defauult/defauult/README.md

 <h1>  Welcome 👋<h1>
-Hello, to introduce myself , my nickname is Default and I am passionate about IT
+Hello, to introduce myself ,
+- My nickname is Default
+- I am passionate about IT

 ### new repo will arrive !